Travel advice for Netherlands

 Pinkpop festival Landgraaf, near Maastricht w pinkpop.nl.
 A top-ranking, three-day open-air rock festival held at the end of May.

 Holland Festival Amsterdam w hollandfestival.nl.
-This month-long performing arts festival covers all aspects of both national and international music, theatre, dance and the contemporary arts.
+This month-long performing arts festival covers all aspects of both national and international music, theater, dance and the contemporary arts.
 Throughout June.

 Oerol Festival Terschelling w oerol.nl.
-A ten-day event featuring theatre and stand-up comedy; mid- to late June.
+A ten-day event featuring theater and stand-up comedy; mid- to late June.

 North Sea Jazz Festival Rotterdam w northseajazz.com.
 Outstanding three-day jazz festival showcasing international names as well as local talent.
 Multiple stages and a thousand musicians.
 Mid-July.